School Holiday Activities – 13 ideas you might not have thought of

 Pirrama Park Pyrmont: This one is great, and has an amazing view!
 A former water police base, The City of Sydney turned this into a 1.8 hectare harbourside space.
 Kids will love the killer playground (bring cossies for kids that want to play in the water jets!) and there’s space to throw a ball around for older kids.

-Suggested on Facebook by Jamie, this school holiday activity could suit any city, and is best for groups of young adults or families with teenagers.
+This school holiday activity could suit any city, and is best for groups of young adults or families with teenagers.
 If you’re keen to a novel family experience the kids won’t forget anytime soon, this is a great option!
 There’re lots of places near each city, so we won’t go through them all, have a search on Google maps.

 Note: the initial cost of paintball places might be cheap, but they’ll get you on the price of the paintballs themselves – it can add up!
 Always make sure you find a promo code or voucher before you book.
 Doing a search for ‘paintball’ on Groupon normally brings something up.
 Then, set a limit on how much you’ll spend on extra paintballs, and let the kids know what that limit is to keep their expectations in check.